 The Rawlsian approach, with its withdrawal from other spheres and by limiting liberalism to political arrangement, is more likely to create conditions in which the probability of potential backlash is minimal.
 The idea of overlapping consensus includes reasonable pluralism.
-Citizens of a liberal society may have different comprehensive views or conceptions, but this does not necessarily mean they cannot agree on the basic political arrangements of a society.
+43 Citizens of a liberal society may have different comprehensive views or conceptions, but this does not necessarily mean they cannot agree on the basic political arrangements of a society.
 This political arrangement is effective in absorbing or avoiding potential backlash, because it does not require all citizens to agree on particular comprehensive views, but rather on a particular political arrangement that benefits all member of society.

-John Gray argues that the Rawlsian contractarian framework of liberal society, which is "authentically individualist", is closer to classical liberalism than the "moral collectivism of Mill's utilitarianism."
-Gray points out that the Rawlsian approach "despite its egalitarian orientation, had many links with classical concerns for the priority of individual liberty within a rule-governed constitutional order."
-Hence, on this pluralists vs. rationalists divide in liberal doctrine, the Rawlsian approach is in many

-&lt;sup>35 John Rawls, Justice As Fairness (Cambridge: The Belknap Press of Harvard University Press, 2001), 156 Ibid 32 ways closer to the ideas of Hayek than those of Mill.
+John Gray argues that the Rawlsian contractarian framework of liberal society, which is "authentically individualist", is closer to classical liberalism than the "moral collectivism of Mill's utilitarianism."44 Gray points out that the Rawlsian approach "despite its egalitarian orientation, had many links with classical concerns for the priority of individual liberty within a rule-governed constitutional order."45 Hence, on this pluralists vs. rationalists divide in liberal doctrine, the Rawlsian approach is in many ways closer to the ideas of Hayek than those of Mill.
 Certainly, Rawlsian social contract is much more extensive than the Hayekian minimal government.
 But in essence, the degree of pluralism afforded by the Rawlsian approach is much higher than in the Millian approach.
 Rawls could be seen as a middle-way between hyper-pluralism and rationalism.